glasgowm148/ergonaut-handbook/Guides/Mining.md

 There was 0 ERG in existence at launch of mainnet as there was no ICO nor pre‐mine. ~~At the end of 8 years~~, the final Erg supply will be 97,739,925 Ergs.
 The Ergo target block interval is 2 minutes and for the first 2 years, each block will release a total of 75 Ergs to be shared between the miners and the Treasury (Treasury discussed below).
 But starting at year 2, the rate of emission will fall by 3.0 Ergs and thereafter further decline every 3 months by an additional 3.0 Ergs, ~~which will result in an end to emission 8 years after launch.~~

-> Original 8 year emission schedule has been extended after supermajority (>90%) of miners voted in favor of soft fork.
+> Original 8 year emission schedule was extended after supermajority (>90%) of miners voted in favor of soft fork.
 Total supply of 97,739,925 Ergs is strictly preserved.
 >
 >Check out 1.[**Ergos Reemission Vote EIP27: A Path to Sustained Growth?**](https://ergoplatform.org/en/blog/Ergos-Reemission-Vote-EIP27-A-Path-to-Sustained-Growth/)  2.[**Ergo Emission: details, retargeting via a soft-fork**](https://www.ergoforum.org/t/ergo-emission-details-retargeting-via-a-soft-fork/2778) and 3. [**EIP-27 github**](https://github.com/ergoplatform/eips/blob/master/eip-0027.md)for details.
 >
->EIP-27 showcases the chains ability to amend itself/evolve, in a decentralized fashion.
-Similar to EIP-27,all *future* protocol changes are expected to occur painlessly, via soft and velvet forks.
+>EIP-27 showcases the network's ability to amend itself/evolve, in a decentralized fashion.
+Similar to EIP-27, most *future* protocol changes are expected to occur painlessly, via soft and velvet forks.
 {.is-info}

 - Check out the updated emissions curve, including EIP-27 re-emission contract with [ergo.watch/emission](https://ergo.watch/emission).